routingblog/arbitration/content/docs/problems.md

 The Supreme Court has repeatedly ignored the plain meaning of the statutes, congressional intent in writing the FAA, as well the standard rules of statutory interpretation effectively rewriting Title 9 to invent a "national policy favoring arbitration" as a form of “do it yourself-tort reform". [^jiggery] [^schwartzcorrecting] [^gilles5] [^sternlight] [^sacredcow4]

 Arbitration is inherently a creature contract.
 The defining feature is not implicitly or speed but rather _party agreement_.
 As such most of this document is in generalities and discusses typical consumer and employment contracts.
-Furthermore, it is difficult to study because only a small fraction of awards are published and awards are only a fragment of the overall proceedings. [^ruminations1]
+It is difficult to study because only a small fraction of awards are published and awards are only a fragment of the overall proceedings. [^ruminations1] It is also difficult to study due to the combination of ethical issues preventing unbiased blind studies for real parties. [^realright2]

 # General Information

+- Any _individual_ signer of any _individual_ "agreement" often has no other choice if they wish to get a job, to establish a credit history, or even to get a good deal on a cell phone. [^glover1]

 - Arbitration, when passed, was designed for contract disputes between merchants, not statutory claims or between entities of unequal bargaining power. [^creeping1] [^comm] [^rustic] [^newarb2]$ In fact members of Congress expressly disavowed touching either consumer or employment contracts - and even went so far as to make that explicit with respect to employment. [^scaliaclass1] Julius Henry Cohen, the author of United States Arbitration Act,testified that the bill would be applicable in federal courts only. [^keating1] [^newarb4]